vvaltchev/tilck/README.md

 #### Motivation
 The reason for having the above mentioned features is to offer its users and potential contributors a really **nice** experience, avoiding any kind of frustration.
-Hopefully, even the most experienced build engineers will enjoy a zero-effort experience.
+Hopefully, even the most experienced engineers will enjoy a zero effort experience.
 But it's not all about reducing the frustration.
-It's also about not scaring students and junior developers who might be just curious to see what this project is all about and maybe eager to write a simple program for it and/or add a couple of printk()'s here and there in their fork.
+It's also about _not scaring_ students and junior developers who might be just curious to see what this project is all about and maybe eager to write a simple program for it and/or add a couple of printk()'s here and there in their fork.
 Hopefully, some of those people "just playing" with Tilck might actually want to contribute to its development.

 In conclusion, even if some parts of the project itself might be pretty complex, at least building and running its test **must be** something anyone can do.